rohitRaikhy/Machine-Learning-By-Stanford-Andrew-Ng-Python/README.md

-# Machine-Learning-By-Stanford-Andrew-Ng-Python
+# Machine-Learning-projects

 Codes for all assignments are in python.
-Some are buggy.